 Yeah, I mean, we have to mention The Golden Girls.
-We are not too.
-I have members of my solar community actively planning a Golden Girls scenario now, it's not by a big house in Miami Beach, but it's more like we're all going to buy condos in the same complex, and we're going to take care of each other as we get older.
+It would be weird not to.
+I have members of my solar community actively planning a Golden Girls scenario now, it's not buy a big house in Miami Beach, but it's more like we're all going to buy condos in the same complex, and we're going to take care of each other as we get older.